Augmenting Multi-Agent Communication with State Delta Trajectory: Experimental Details

 \paragraph{Single agent baseline.} We construct a single-agent baseline by providing the first-round user prompt to a single agent.
 The agent generates a single, direct response without receiving any additional inputs.
 This response is then used for evaluation.
 The prompt used in this single-agent setting is shown in Prompt~\ref{prompt:debate_single_gsm8k} and Prompt~\ref{prompt:debate_single_mmlu}.

 \paragraph{Generation settings.} To encourage diverse initial responses under the same first-round prompt, we use randomization during generation.
 For the Single, Natural Language (NL), and SDE methods, we adopt the model's default generation settings.
-For CIPHER, we adjust agent's temperatures based on the number of agents: in an $n$-agent system, the $i$-th agent use a temperature of $\frac{i}{n} \times $ the model's default temperature.
-Specifically, in our 2-agent setting, one agent uses half the default temperature and the other uses the default temperature.
+In CIPHER, each agent encodes a temperature-scaled version of the model's logits into its embedding.
+Agents using the same temperature would produce identical embeddings, leading to no differences in debates.
+To address this, CIPHER assigns different temperatures to each agent to encourage varied embeddings.
+In our experiments, we follow the original implementation and set the $i$-th agent's temperature to $\frac{i}{n} \times T_\text{default}$, where $n$ is the total number of agents and $T_\text{default}$ is the model's default temperature.
+This simple scheme preserves the original CIPHER design—having one agent with a higher temperature and one with a lower temperature—without the need for dataset-specific tuning.
 The default generation settings for each model are listed below:

 \begin{itemize}[leftmargin=*, itemsep=2pt, topsep=2pt] \item Qwen2.5-7B-Instruct and Qwen2.5-14B-Instruct: \texttt{repetition\_penalty} = 1.05, \texttt{temperature} = 0.7, \texttt{top\_p} = 0.8, \texttt{top\_k} = 20